A bit of a background

 A fun project for a customer who wants to solve the problem of queueing up in a busy bar in order to get some drinks.
 Order in advance!

-DiscMuseum - a classical music player
+DiscMuseum - discover and organize your classical music collections

 As a music lover (also classical), I had a chance to work on my very first subscription-based music player aka Spotify for Bach.